Massage Therapist Degrees: What You’ll Study

 *Cost of tuition only.
 Prices do not reflect other fees.

-Be warned, too, that some programs include the cost of a massage table in their tuition prices, but for those that don't you'll need to pay around $500 for a massage table, as well.
+While some programs include the cost of a massage table in their tuition prices, not all do and you may need to spend approximately $500 for one.

 Are there prerequisites?

 The only prerequisite for a massage certificate is a high school diploma, but there are also some characteristics of massage therapists that are beneficial to have.